Row over UK nuclear plant alarms EDF investors

-Thomas Piquemal quit after a disagreement within EDF over the £18-billion (23.2-billion-euro, $25.5 billion) Hinkley Point project in Somerset, southwest England, which has been slated to produce seven percent of Britain's energy needs by 2025.
+Thomas Piquemal quit after a disagreement within EDF over the £18-billion (23.2-billion-euro, $25.5 billion) Hinkley Point project in Somerset, southwest England, which is set to produce seven percent of Britain's energy needs by 2025.

-Two sources told the Financial Times that Piquemal was concerned that going ahead with Hinkley Point could plunge heavily-indebted EDF's future into peril.
+Piquemal was reported to have been concerned that going ahead with Hinkley Point now could plunge heavily-indebted EDF's future into peril.

-The FT reported that Piquemal met EDF chief executive Jean-Bernard Levy several times last week and argued that the company should wait another three years before making the final investment decision on the project.
+A source close to the finance ministry said Piquemal had argued that the company should wait another three years before making the final investment decision on the project.

-EDF said he will be replaced by Xavier Girre, who is currently finance director for France.
+The company said Piquemal will be replaced by Xavier Girre, currently finance director for its operations in France.

 Unions at EDF, which is 84.5-percent owned by the French state, have also expressed their concerns over the impact of Hinkley Point on the company and called for the project to be delayed.

-Last Thursday, French President Francois Hollande and British Prime Minister David Cameron re-affirmed their support for the project after a summit in France last week and both governments repeated that position on Monday.
+French President Francois Hollande and British Prime Minister David Cameron pledged their support for the project at a summit in France last week and both governments repeated that position on Monday.